jaburns/smallball/README.md

 ```

 ### Thanks
- - [PawkaHub](https://github.com/PawkaHub) for the tip about elements being accessible via global variables and not needing to close the style tag.
+ - [PawkaHub](https://github.com/PawkaHub) for elements being accessible via global variables, not needing to close the style tag, and putting all the JS in an onload attribute.